 Global Organization for Maternal & Child Health

-Go-MCH: Our mission is to improve the survival of infants, women, and children in impoverished communities using evidence-based research and proven community interventions advised by our scientific advisory members in the field.
+Go-MCH: Our mission is to improve the survival and well being of infants, women, and children in impoverished communities using evidence-based research and proven community interventions advised by our scientific advisory members in the field.
 Our programs aim to be high impact and sustainable for long term solutions that can save a life, and make it last.

 What We Do:

 Go-MCH focuses on Capacity Building, Reducing Duplication, Sustainability, and Scientific evidence-based programs imbedded in monitoring and evaluation with baseline data, and results have illustrated marked survival improvements.
 This ensures our programs can provide the highest impact, work efficiently, and ensure the most effective levels of intervention to support women and children who need it most.